department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 dentistry: Use "dental care" instead.

 Department of Veterans Affairs: "Veterans" doesn't take an apostrophe.
 On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
-See [We, us, you](https://design.va.gov/content-style-guide/we-us-you) for examples.
+Go to [We, us, you](https://design.va.gov/content-style-guide/we-us-you) for examples.

-- Do not use "DVA," "Dept of VA," or other non-standard shortened versions.
-See also, the entries "VA" and "VA.gov."
+- Don't use "DVA," "Dept of VA," or other non-standard shortened versions.
+For more, go to the entries "VA" and "VA.gov."
-- **Exception:** When the full, official federal agency name needs to be used, spell out in its entirety on the first instance.
-After the first instance, may shorten to Veterans Affairs or VA.
+- **Exception:** When using the full, official federal agency name, spell out in its entirety on the first instance.
+After the first instance, shorten to Veterans Affairs or VA.

 Dependency and Indemnity Compensation (DIC): Capitalize.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.
+Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 Dependents’ Educational Assistance Program: Refer to this as "Survivors' and Dependents' Educational Assistance (DEA) program."
 Include "also called Chapter 35" on first mention.
 Can be shortened to "DEA program" after first mention.

-deprivation: Define on first mention in body copy as "a lack of things such as sleep that people need for their physical and mental well being."
+deprivation: Define on first mention in body copy as "a lack of things such as sleep that people need for their physical and mental well-being."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

-decision notice: Do not refer to as "decision letter."
-The Veteran undergoes a VA claim exam (referred to as a C&P exam by Veterans), and then after VA reviews the evidence, we send a "decision notice" that includes the disability rating.

 disability rating: Define as "a rating that measures how severe a disability is" or similar language.
 - **Like this:** We may use a rating that measures how bad your disability is.
 This rating helps us decide your level of benefits.
 - **Like this:** We assign you a disability rating based on the severity of your disability.

 disease: Use "illness" unless it's part of a proper name of a specific disease.

 dividend: Define on first mention in body copy as "cash payments made to policyholders when the company makes a profit" OR as "when life insurance companies make money, they sometimes make cash payments (called dividends) to people who have policies with them."
 Include definition in another sentence, as a parenthetical, or set off with commas.

 Don't Ask, Don't Tell policy: Capitalize with no quotation marks.
-Don't capitalize "policy."
+Lowercase "policy."

 ### E